Category: E

 🌎 Coordinates

-East Winthrop is part of the New England region in the northeastern United States.
-It covers a relatively small area within the Kennebec County.
-Despite its small size, the town is known for its scenic beauty and tranquil ambiance.
+East Wallingford is part of the New England region in the northeastern United States.
+It is situated within the Green Mountain National Forest, which spans across a large portion of the state of Vermont.
+The hamlet covers a relatively small area within the larger town of Wallingford.

 🏞️ Nature & Environment